-If you have questions about the enrollment process or your enrollment rights, please contact Provider Enrollment by email at provider.blue.enroll@bcbssc.com.
+If you have questions about the enrollment process or your enrollment rights, please contact Provider Enrollment using the support feature within My Provider Enrollment Portal.
 You can also contact Provider Education at provider.education@bcbssc.com or by calling at 803-264-4730.